A-VIKASH-KUMAR/data-fetch-vervoe/README.md

 # Data-fetch
-## start the app using the following commands using flask command
+## Start the app using the following commands using flask command
 1) Install virtual env using the command
     $ python3 -m venv .venv
 2) Activate the virtual env using the command